 18 February 2021

-Letter Resigning from the Order of Australia and returning my OAM plus community statements in protest of Margaret Court being awarded a Companion in the Order of Australia (AC)
+Letter Resigning from the Order of Australia and returning my OAM plus statements in solidarity with communities taking a stance against Margaret Court being awarded a Companion in the Order of Australia (AC)

 The Australian Honours and Awards Secretariat

 His Excellency General the Honourable David Hurley AC DSC (Retd)

 Tel: (02) 6283 3533